3D-rendered coronavirus with spike proteins.

 COVID Outbreak in Major Cities in the United States

-The site of the country's largest outbreak is in New York City.
+The site of the country's largest outbreak is New York City.
 In April, the curve rose sharply before reaching over 170,000 total cases.
-Since then, there have been new cases of about 10,000 per day in mid-April to fewer than 700 per day in late June.
-It has declined to just a dozen cases per day in some states, such as Hawaii.
+Since then, there have been new cases, from about 10,000 per day in mid-April to fewer than 700 per day in late June.
+In some states, such as Hawaii, the number of cases has declined to just a dozen per day.
 But still, others are growing.
 In Arizona, the cases leveled off at around 15,000 in May.

 Meanwhile, there was a sudden sharp spike in the cases in June.
 Indeed, the Coronavirus has hardly affected some states more than others.
 A large number of positive cases have been recorded in New York City.

-As of June, New York, New Jersey, and Connecticut have reported 30% of total COVID cases and 42% of deaths in the United States.
-New cases have been recorded each day in each of these three states.
+As of June, New York, New Jersey, and Connecticut had reported 30% of the total number of COVID cases and 42% of deaths in the United States.
+New cases are recorded daily in these three states.
 Big states like Texas, California, and Illinois have recorded many cases nationwide.

 Meanwhile, some smaller states, like Iowa and Nebraska, burden the disease relative to their population sizes.
 They have high case counts per capita.
 Michigan and Louisiana have a high death count per capita.